Stein Reinertsen: Career

 In 1988, Reinertsen worked as a military chaplain in Hans Majestet Kongens Garde (the Royal guards).
 From 1989 to February 1992, he worked for the Norwegian Christian Student and School Association.
 Then he worked as a student pastor at the Norwegian University of Life Sciences from 1992 to 1995.
 In 1995, he was head of Credo Forlag, a publishing house owned by the Norwegian Christian Student and School Association.

-He served as parish priest in Farsund from 1996 to 2012; between 2010 and 2012 he also worked as a hospital pastor at the Sørlandet Hospital Flekkefjord.
+He served as parish priest in Farsund Municipality from 1996 to 2012; between 2010 and 2012 he also worked as a hospital pastor at the Sørlandet Hospital Flekkefjord.

 In March 2012, he became dean of the Mandal prosti (deanery).

 Stein Reinertsen was one of five nominated candidates to become bishop after Olav Skjevesland announced his retirement in 2012.
 After a round of input from various church bodies, Reinertsen remained as a candidate together with Anne-May Grasaas and Ludvig Bjerkreim.
 In the second round, he obtained the most votes among local parishes and priests.
 Eight bishops preferred Anne-May Grasaas, while four preferred Reinertsen.
 The Church's National Council, having the final say, voted ten for Reinertsen and five for Grasaas.

 His appointment was announced in December 2012.
 It was the first time after the reformation that a bishop in the Church of Norway was appointed by a body of the church and not by the Norwegian government.
 This was a result of changes to the Constitution of Norway in 2012.

 He was consecrated bishop in Kristiansand Cathedral on 27 January 2013.
 King Harald attended the ceremony, which was the first time he attended a bispevigsling without being head of the Church.
 Minister of Church affairs Rigmor Aasrud also attended the event which was led by bishop Helga Haugland Byfuglien who was the Preses.